AndreaPontrandolfo/eslint-plugin-remeda/docs/rules/prefer-find.md

 # Prefer find

-When using _.filter and accessing the first or last result, you should probably use `_.find` or `_.findLast`, respectively.
+When using R.filter and accessing the first or last result, you should probably use `R.find` or `R.findLast`, respectively.

 ## Rule Details